-A few apps have come on to the market that have some parallels with the popular dating app.
+A few apps have come on the market that has some parallels with the popular dating app.

-Reed and Hunted both offer swipe left/right functionality, allowing users to discard roles solely based on the job title, salary and the location.
+Reed and Hunted both offers swipe left/right functionality, allowing users to discard roles solely based on the job title, salary and location.

 The problem with this approach is candidates are missing out on opportunities because they’re not reading the job descriptions.